LashaMetreveli/board-app/README.md

 1. You can drag and drop tasks from one board to another.
 2. You can create new Tasks.
 3. Expired tasks are marked in red.
-4. You can remove task by clicking garbage icon.